jaimejim/jaimejim.github.io/_posts/2026-04-23-tertulia-distillation.markdown

   <source src="/assets/videos/tertulia-demo.mp4" type="video/mp4">
 </video>

-## Why not RAG
+## A knowledge base, not a pile of chunks

+My [Obsidian vault]({% post_url 2025-07-09-obsidian-q-chat-notes %}) works because every note is a claim about something, and `[[wikilinks]]` connect those claims into a graph.
+When I ask "what have I written about housing?", I'm not searching through raw text, I'm walking a small, hand-curated structure where each node already says what it's about.
+That's what a wiki-style knowledge base is: a set of small authored notes linked to each other, where the links carry as much meaning as the notes.

+Chunk-RAG does the opposite.
+You cut a transcript into 60-second windows, embed them, and at query time you pull back the windows whose vectors are closest to the question.
+There's no structure, no authored claim per chunk, just similar-looking text.

-I tried chunk-RAG first.
-It works for factual lookups, "what was March 2025 CPI in Spain?" hits the right chunk and the model reads it back.
-Ask for an opinion and retrieval returns thirty sentence fragments from thirty videos, the model looks at the pile, decides it doesn't have enough context, and refuses.
+It works for factual lookups.
+"What was March 2025 CPI in Spain?" hits the right window and the model reads the number back.
+It falls apart on anything synthetic.
+Ask for an opinion and you get thirty sentence fragments from thirty videos, the model looks at the pile, decides it doesn't have enough to go on, and refuses.

-The retrieval found the right documents.
-The representation was the problem.
-A transcript is a sequence of utterances, an opinion is a synthesis across many of them, and chunks only ever index the utterances.
+The retrieval was finding the right documents.
+The representation was wrong.
+A transcript is a sequence of utterances, an opinion is a synthesis across many of them, and a chunk only ever holds the utterance.

-[Karpathy made this point more generally](https://x.com/karpathy/status/2039805659525644595) and [domleca's llm-wiki](https://github.com/domleca/llm-wiki) does it nicely for Obsidian.
-I wanted the same for a video corpus.
+[Karpathy made this point more generally](https://x.com/karpathy/status/2039805659525644595) and [domleca's llm-wiki](https://github.com/domleca/llm-wiki) is a nice implementation for Obsidian.
+I wanted the same shape for a video corpus: turn each video into an authored note with explicit topic links, then let the graph do the work.

 ## Two passes